DevExpress/dataprocessingapi-mvp-example/README.md

 - Debug your app using a wide range of API.
 - Transform your data quickly from raw data to final output.

-> DevExpress Data Processing API is a prototype (MVP) of a new product and is therefore not yet a part of the DevExpress product line.

 This example is created to collect feedback and usage data.
 If you are interested in DevExpress Data Processing API, leave a comment under our [blog post](https://community.devexpress.com/blogs/analytics/archive/2021/12/22/data-processing-api-test-the-early-prototype.aspx) or create a ticket in our [Support Center](https://supportcenter.devexpress.com/ticket/list).